Elsa Cavelti: Career

-Born in Rorschach, Switzerland, Cavelti trained her voice first in Zurich, then in Frankfurt with Res Fischer, and in Vienna with Otto Iro.
+Born in Rorschach, Switzerland, Cavelti trained her voice first in Zürich, then in Frankfurt with Res Fischer, and in Vienna with Otto Iro.
 She made her stage debut in 1936 at the Stadttheater Kattowitz and moved to the Frankfurt Opera in 1938.
 She continued her career in Oberschlesischen Landestheater in Beuthen from 1939 to 1942 and Opernhaus Düsseldorf from 1942 to 1944.
 She appeared as a guest at the Semperoper in 1939.

 In 1944, she returned to Switzerland, singing as the leading dramatic contralto at the Opernhaus Zürich.
 She appeared as Brangäne in Wagner's Tristan und Isolde, as Fricka in his Die Walküre, as Ortrud in his Lohengrin, and in the title role (Octavian) of Der Rosenkavalier by Richard Strauss, among others.
 In 1949, she took part in the premiere of Willy Burkhard's Die schwarze Spinne.
 The same year, she performed in Monteverdi's L'incoronazione di Poppea, both at Vicenza's Teatro Olimpico and at La Fenice in Venice.
-She performed as a guest at La Scala in Milan several times, including Octavian, Brangäne, Venus in Wagner's Tannhäuser, and the title role of Honegger's Judith.
+She performed as a guest at La Scala in Milan several times, including Octavian, Brangäne, Venus in Wagner's Tannhäuser, and the title role of Arthur Honegger's Judith.
 She appeared as a guest at the Vienna State Opera, in Belgium, France, United Kingdom, in Argentina, and the US.

 In 1959, she studied to be a dramatic soprano.
 Her roles included the title role of Beethoven's Fidelio, Brünnhilde in Wagner's Der Ring des Nibelungen, and the Marschallin in Der Rosenkavalier.
 She appeared at the 1966 Bayreuth Festival as the second Norn in Wagner's Götterdämmerung.

 Cavelti was also an oratorio and Lieder singer.
 She sang in 1945 in the premiere of Frank Martin's Weise von Liebe und Tod des Cornets Christoph Rilke, and sang several songs by Othmar Schoeck for the first time.
 Cavelti was an influential academic voice teacher.
 From 1970, she taught at the Musikhochschule Frankfurt and later in Basel.
 Among her students are Claudia Eder, Eva Lind, Gabriele Schnaut, Ortrun Wenkel and Ruth Ziesak.
 She died in Basel.